 - changes in reaction to light and touch.

 In susceptible people, symptoms might begin soon after initially taking Avelox, often within the first 48 hours.
 However, just stopping the drug doesn’t relieve the symptoms.
 They may last for weeks, months or never go away.
-Not only is the victim’s quality of life affected, but in many cases the person can no longer hold a job because of the nerve damage and/or a permanent disability.
+Not only is the person’s quality of life affected, but in many cases the person can no longer hold a job because of the nerve damage and/or a permanent disability.

 Black Box Warning